Elise Stefanik: Zohran Mamdani

+Stefanik has received upwards of $980,000 from AIPAC as of November 2025.

+Other

 During the 2022 election cycle, Stefanik was a strong early supporter of George Santos's campaign for U.S. representative from New York's 3rd district, on Long Island.
 She endorsed him in August 2021, lent him a staffer who played a major role in his campaign, and held a fundraiser for him in May 2022 that raised over $100,000.
 After Santos won the election, The New York Times and other media outlets reported that he had greatly misrepresented much of his background, including employers and schools he had no connection with, as well as aspects of his family history and ethnic background; in addition, there were personal details he had not shared, such as an active criminal case against him in Brazil.

-Some of Santos's campaign contributors who said they had given him large sums because of Stefanik's endorsement and support felt let down by her.
-"I assumed she did her homework", said one who gave more than $25,000 to Santos's campaign committees.
-Party operatives recalled that rumors about Santos's untruths had circulated since before Stefanik's endorsement, and believed it likely that she was aware of them at the time.
-Her campaign denied that, and someone CNN called a source close to her said, "One of the many reasons why Congresswoman Stefanik is the highest-ranking Republican in New York State is her operation focuses on winning and doesn't listen to these gossipy anonymous consultants."

-Endorsement of Carl Paladino
+In December 2023, Stefanik voted against expelling Santos from the House of Representatives, saying his expulsion would set "a dangerous precedent, and I am voting no based upon my concerns regarding due process."
+Santos was expelled from the House by a vote of 311–114.

 In 2022, Stefanik endorsed Carl Paladino in the election to succeed retiring U.S. representative Chris Jacobs in New York's 23rd congressional district.
-Stefanik reportedly had a history of disputes with Paladino's rival in the Republican primary, then-New York State Republican Committee chair Nick Langworthy.
-Paladino made comments on a radio show in 2021 praising Adolf Hitler, saying he was "the kind of leader we need today."
-Stefanik condemned Paladino's remarks but did not withdraw her endorsement.
+Stefanik reportedly had a history of disputes with Paladino's rival in the Republican primary, then-New York Republican State Committee chair Nick Langworthy.
+Paladino made comments on a radio show in 2021 praising Adolf Hitler, saying he was "the kind of leader we need today".
+Stefanik condemned Paladino's remarks when asked about them by HuffPost but did not withdraw her endorsement.
 After Paladino called for the execution of Attorney General Merrick Garland, former Republican congresswoman Mia Love called upon Stefanik to rescind her endorsement of Paladino.
 Stefanik actively campaigned for Paladino, hosting a tele-rally for him the night before the primary.
 Paladino lost the primary to Langworthy.